 Ray Ives is a popular and familiar face at Yacht Haven Quay.
-His museum, Ray's Plaice, is a collection of Ray's underwater collection while his life has also been filmed in an award winning documentary, "Ray: A Live Underwater".
+His museum, Ray Ives Museum, is a collection of Ray's underwater collection while his life has also been filmed in an award winning documentary, "Ray: A Life Underwater".

 On his 80th birthday, Western Morning News visited Ray once again to further document his fascinating stories:

 A Devon man who may lay claim to the title of Britain's oldest active diver has reached the milestone of half a century working as a commercial diver... at the ripe old age of 80.

 Grandfather Ray Ives long life and career was celebrated by over 100 close friends, former colleagues and family as they gathered to pay tribute to his amazing longevity – which could so easily have ended when the rangy octogenarian suffered a near-fatal brush with death in the 1970s.

 Mr Ives, of Plymouth – who shares his January 8th birthday with one Elvis Aaron Presley - came to worldwide prominence when his 'diving museum' was discovered by filmmaker Amanda Blugrass.

 The Ray Ives Museum - open to the public and colloquially known as “Ray's Plaice” - started out life in a shed in the pensioner's back garden before finding a permanent home in two massive shipping containers at Plymouth's Yacht Haven Quay, features swords, propellers, cannonballs, small arms, muskets, bottles, diving suits, leather buckets plus an assortment of recovered cargo.

 “I was told of Ray's collection, which he kept in a metal container at the marina,” explained Amanda, an Associate Lecturer in Media Arts at the University Of Plymouth.